Odivan Koerich

-Odivan Koerich (born 12 January 1999), is a Brazilian professional footballer who plays as a centre-back for Super League club Arema.
+Odivan Koerich (born 12 January 1999), is a Brazilian professional footballer who plays as a centre-back.

 Club career

 Born in Paraná, Brazil, he joined several local Brazilian clubs.
 And he decided to go abroad for the first time to Indonesia and joined Liga 1 side Arema for 2025–26 season.
 During his career in Brazil, he played total 15 games with Juventude and Operário Ferroviário in Série B without scoring, played 11 games in Série C, 11 games in Campeonato Pernambucano with Náutico, and 6 games in Série D with Paraná.

 Arema

 On 30 June 2025, he signed a contract with Liga 1 club Arema, he has just started his career in the Indonesian Liga 1 and Arema is his first team.
 He was predicted as a replacement for Choi Bo-kyung who officially left the team.

 Personal life

 Born in Brazil, Koerich is of Italian descent.